UNM-CARC/docker_base/README.md

-# docker_base:tacc
+# docker_base:carc-wheeler
-Base Docker Image for CDSE containers running at TACC.
+Base Docker Image for CDSE containers running at on the Wheeler system at UNM CARC.